 Internet services are used at the customer’s own risk.
 The customer bears sole responsibility for the security of his/her device (which he/she uses to access SBB FreeSurf).
 The customer has a duty to use the services provided by SBB AG appropriately and in compliance with the law.
 The contractual terms and conditions applicable between the mobile network provider and the customer (including any general terms and conditions of business) shall continue to apply without amendment, in particular with regard to the usage of internet services.
 The customer bears sole responsibility for any content published or opinions expressed on the internet.

 In the event of any breach by the customer of legal regulations or official orders, the customer shall release SBB AG from all claims brought by third parties against SBB AG as a result of these violations.
 In such an eventuality, the customer shall hold SBB AG fully harmless, and shall as a general matter be obliged to support SBB AG in good faith in defending against any unjustified claims.

 The customer assumes responsibility for ensuring that the device he/she uses and the software installed on it are free of viruses and other malware.
 The customer is also obliged to immediately deregister his/her device with SBB if it is sold, stolen or otherwise lost.
-It is possible for the customer to deregister by sending an email, indicating the telephone number, using the contact form on sbb.ch/en/freesurf.
+It is possible for the customer to deregister by sending an email, indicating the telephone number, using the contact form on www.sbb.ch/freesurf.
 All registered devices (see also section 4 Registration) will be deregistered.

 The customer must register in order to use SBB FreeSurf (MSISDN/telephone number).
 Registration is open-ended.
 Registration is cancelled if no access occurs for six months.
 The system requires the customer to enter his/her mobile phone number.
 SBB AG reserves the right to request that individual customers or all customers re-register at any time.
 The first time he/she logs into the system, the customer will be asked to read and accept these GTC.